Many Fortune 500 senior executives tout the virtues of risk-taking, but Adobe

 As a result, she substituted the annual review with an innovative program called “Check In,” which allows supervisors and their staff to set professional goals together, and then exchange live, reciprocal commentary as projects progress.

-Since putting this initiative into effect, Adobe has seen:
+Since putting this initiative into effect, Adobe

 - Decreased voluntary turnover